 Family members and friends have been joining together to eat grilled foods since the invention of fire.

 For instance, according to the authors of a recent study, on July 4, 2016, 87 percent of people in the U.S. used an outdoor grill.

 BBQ fumes and the skin

 Despite its popularity, outdoor grilling comes with many hazards.
-BBQ smoke contains a high level of polycyclic aromatic hydrocarbons (PAHs), which are known to cause DNA mutations, respiratory disease, and even lung cancer.
+BBQ smoke contains a high level of polycyclic aromatic hydrocarbons (PAHs), which are known to cause DNA mutations,

-Many people are well aware that breathing in the fumes of a BBQ is less than ideal, and many of us will also know that eating grilled foods can have negative consequences for our health.
+Many people are well aware that breathing in the fumes of a BBQ is less than ideal, and many of us will also know that

 Both the inhalation and consumption of grilled foods have received a fair amount of research.
 However, according to a new study, PAH absorption through the skin might be an equally significant issue — and one that has mostly been overlooked.